gold star for USAHOF

 Adam Henrique became a gritty fan favorite in New Jersey for his penalty killing and likability, but all good things come to an end, and after eight years, he was traded early in the 2017-18 campaign to the Anaheim Ducks.

-Henrique’s style with the Ducks altered a bit, as he rarely penalty kills and is more often on a power play, and trying to put the puck in the net.
-A leader on and off the ice, Henrique had two 20-Goal Seasons for Anaheim and likely would have had a third in 2023-24, had he not been traded to Edmonton at the trade deadline.
+Henrique’s style with the Ducks altered a bit, as he rarely does penalty kills and is more often on a power play, and tries to put the puck in the net.
+A leader on and off the ice, Henrique had two 20-goal Seasons for Anaheim and likely would have had a third in 2023-24, had he not been traded to Edmonton at the trade deadline.
 He compiled 264 Points for Anaheim.

 Yes, we know that this is taking a while!